 As the demand for video increases search engines and social media are addressing this too.
 Google strives to deliver blended results that include video.
 Facebook gives native video content more prominence than other content.
 Twitter even allows you to reply to a Tweet with a video message!

-So it follows that marketers and organisations are using video to drive traffic to their websites, build brand awareness, communicate with customers and employees, and generate inbound links (which can help with SEO) and grow social media reach.
+So it follows that marketers and organisations are using video to drive traffic to their websites, build brand awareness, communicate with customers and employees, generate inbound links (which can help with SEO) and grow social media reach.

 Is Video Part Of Your Communications Strategy?

 Here at Sightline, as well as servicing our regular clients, we are helping large and small organisations to take their first steps with video content, often spurred on by seeing what their competitors are doing!
-Whether you are trying to keep up, or steal a march on the competition, there are compelling reasons to invest in video.
+Whether you are trying to keep up or steal a march on the competition, there are compelling reasons to invest in video.

 Here is my list of do’s and don’ts to help you get started with video communications.
 If you have any questions, leave a comment at the end of this post.